-Editor’s Note: Dena Breitmeyer of Fletcher Creek Cottage is one of the 3 finalists for our 2022 Brand Ambassador contest!
-Today, she’s sharing with us her DIY pressed flower art.
-To see our other two finalists, head here for Astra’s built-in fireplace.
+Editor’s Note: Dena Breitmeyer of Fletcher Creek Cottage is sharing with us her DIY pressed flower art today!

 Every year, when the end of summer draws to a close, I can’t help but feel a little sad at the thought of saying goodbye to all the beautiful blooms in the garden.
 All summer long I’ve made it my morning routine to water the garden beds and then take a few moments to gather a bouquet for the dining table or for a friend or family member!
 That’s where pressed flower art comes in.